fisharebest/webtrees/modules_v3/googlemap/googlemap_readme.txt

 And, BEFORE you start with any mapping endeavours, review your data.
 Make sure spelling is consistent, there are no 'almost' duplicates, places are in their right country, and the places you describe are in true tree fashion.
-Only then will the module make it easy for you to connect family data with Google Maps.
+Only then will the module make it easy for you to connect family data with Google Maps™.

 This feature uses new database tables to store place text and location information.
 Existing places can be imported and location information can be